 One of the first places we stayed was really basic.
 The lodging resembled a loft in a barn; small room, thin boards with gaps plugged up by ‘newspaper wallpaper’, small wooden beds, no plumbing, no electricity.

 Showers also varied.
 However, before you get grandiose visions of shower heads and curtains…think again.
 A shower normally consisted of a faucet head situated about a foot above my head; you literally stood underneath a faucet.
 I normally found it easier to simply fill the bucket with water and take bucket showers.
-If you were lucky, you’d get some luke warm water to dispense from that faucet.
-The hottest water that would come out was still rather chilly in my standards thereby necessitating us to hone our abilities at taking very fast showers!
+If you were lucky, you’d get some lukewarm water to dispense from that faucet.
+The hottest water that would come out was still rather chilly by my standards thereby necessitating us to hone our abilities at taking very fast showers!